ABOUT LOW-MID VOLUME INJECTION MOLDING

 - And many others

 When choosing resin, customers need to consider a few different factors when making a selection.
 They need to think first about the necessary mechanical and physical uses and properties of the part or assembly.
-They would need to consider that product’s need for resistance to different types of exposure.
-Those include (but not limited to) chemicals, heat, electricity, flames, and UV rays.
+Furthermore, customers should consider the product’s need for resistance to different types of exposure.
+Those include (but are not limited to) chemicals, heat, electricity, flames, and UV rays.
 Each factor may call for a different type of resin.
-In additions, each material has different features fit for different uses.
+In addition, each material has distinct features fit for individual uses.
 Those include cost, pliability, density, impact resistance, susceptibility to sink, dimensional accuracy, and water absorption rates.

-Customers may also need to consider resin additives.
+Depending on the end usage or projected exposure, customers can also consider resin additives.
 Several different options exist including glass and carbon fibers.
 These can strengthen composites, increase hardness, reduce creep, lower costs, make parts self-lubricating, control EMI/RFI interference, or achieve other project goals.
 Again, each part might need a different resin that fits within the part’s purpose.
+All thermoplastic resins and resin additives are available for use in low-volume injection molding requests.
+For questions about specific thermoplastic materials, please request a quote with additional information and we will be happy to assist.

 Product Designs and Moldability

-The right design is critical when using injection molding to create a part.
-While developing the design, customers need to ensure the design meets the needs of the project.
+The right design is critical when using low-volume injection molding to create a part.
+While developing the design, customers need to ensure the design meets the project's needs.
 At the same time, you also want to choose a design that lends itself to accurate, high-quality molding.
 Consider the following:

 - Wall thickness: Consistent wall thickness helps to cut the risk of warping or distortion.

-- Core geometry: Coring out parts eliminates unnecessary thickness.
+- Core geometry: Coring out parts eliminates unnecessary material and reduces thickness.
 This can alter dimensions, reduce the strength of the part, and eliminate the need for post-process machining.

 - Material-specific designs: The design needs to complement the material you are using.
-For instance, ideal wall thickness varies based on molding material.
+For instance, the ideal wall thickness varies based on the molding material.

 - Ramps: Ramps and slopes reduce the stress risks caused by sharp transitions.